 Kyphosis treatment available for those with back humps due to Osteoporosis.

-When a person with Osteoporosis or Osteopenia suffers a 'wedge fracture' of vertebrae, the front edge of the vertebrae tip forward and a hump appears on the back.
-This condition is commonly called 'dowagers hump'.
+When a person with Osteoporosis or Osteopenia suffers a 'wedge fracture' of a vertebra, the front edge of the vertebra tips forward and if there are several such wedge fractures, the spine curves and a hump appears on the back.
+This condition is commonly called 'dowagers hump' but technically it is known as kyphosis.
 (To read further explanation of the condition, go to Dowagers humps

 Having a dowagers hump makes for problems in daily living:

 Second is medical procedure that does not involve surgery, It is called, Vertebroplasty Vertebroplasty does not involve surgeryand does not require anesthesia.
 To learn more about it, Vertebroplasty, a non-surgical Kyphosis treatment

 Third is kyphosolasty.
 This is a surgical procedure.
 During Kyphoblasty a surgeon injects a

 special cement into the affected vertebrae so as to raise them to their

 normal height.
 To learn more about this treatment click Kyphoplasty

 A fourth treatment is Postural taping There is little discussion of this treatment in the United States but I found an article written by researchers in Melbourne, Australia.
 The articles was published in June 2008.